 - Pour the heavy cream over the white chocolate and mix slowly with a spatula until the chocolate melts and becomes smooth.
 Set aside to cool.

 - Whip the rest of the heavy cream to a soft consistency and add it over the white chocolate mixture.
+It will have the texture of a mousse.

 - NOTE: If you did not use fresh mint leaves, add 5 drops of mint flavor to this filling.